 When you’ve got messy hands, covered in food, it helps if you’ve got one of the best garbage disposal switches on the market.
 This ensures a seamless solution to turning on your garbage disposal.

-With our top five recommendations, you’ll find one that’s perfect for your garbage disposal.
+With our top five recommendations, you’ll find one that works great for your garbage disposal.
+We created this list based on hours of research into expert advice, customer reviews, and various products.

 - Elegant style